- Education and Science»

 Modern Art Movements

-There were many groups of artists during the modern art period who used to meet each other regularly and even live together.
+There were many groups of artists during the modern art period that used to meet each other regularly and even live together.

 Henri Matisse Quotation